sebastian-sampayo/MPC-Project-Udacity/README.md

 However, we also want dt to be small, so that the discrete solution of the algorithm approximates better to the continuous reference path making the system more accurate.

-Then, having set the horizon T of 1 or 2 seconds, we have a trade-off between N and dt, where we would like to have low computational cost, but significant approximation.
+Then, having set the horizon T to 1 or 2 seconds, we have a trade-off between N and dt, where we would like to have low computational cost, but significant approximation.

 ### Vehicle Model
 As I mentioned above, I used the kinematic model of the car to predict the behavior of the vehicle.
 I am not considering any lateral or longitudinal forces applied to the vehicle, so it's not the ultimate solution, but it's close enough.
 The state in this system consist of the _x_ and _y_ position, the magnitude of the velocity (_v_) and the orientation (_psi_):